WoWRoster/wowroster/uniadmin/trunk/readme.txt

 !
 Logo output is sorted now sorted numerically
 !
 Setting and sv list output is sorted by name
 ! function get_file_ext() now uses pathinfo
+! addon xml filename="" attribute is now the full url path to the file
 + Addon notes to addon xml output
 + New get settings mode, xml output
     Use ?OPERATION=GETSETTINGSXML